 Below is a gallery of shots from my first roll.
 As I mentioned above, this is a “half frame” 35mm camera which means that the exposed shots on the film are smaller than that of a normal 35mm camera.
 This means you can get more shots than you would with any other 35mm camera.
 On a 24 exposure roll, its good for 44 shots, but I was getting excited about seeing my results, so I never actually made it through the entire roll.
 I think after 38 shots, I just took the film out and sent it in for developing.

 Now that I know my Mercury II not only works, but takes pretty good shots, I cannot wait to shoot more film in it.
 I would like to do more work to restore the camera and make it look nicer, but I go back and forth about whether or not I should buff and polish the metal body to bring back the shine.
 I have seen examples of Mercury IIs that have been completely restored and they do look nice.
 However, I think that the oxidized “patina” of the camera is part of its appeal.
 This camera looks like this because Universal used a new type of metal alloy that did this.
-Universal never intended this camera to still be in use almost 70 years later, but it is, and I think that the look of the metal gives it charm.
+Universal never intended this camera to still be in use over 70 years later, but it is, and I think that the look of the metal gives it charm.
 When you see those antique shows where people get their old stuff appraised, you often hear the appraisers say that attempts to polish or clean up an old piece of metal, often degrades it’s value.
 I’m not keeping this camera for its value, rather its history and charm.